 Generally, an employee’s wages are taxed on a state level in the state in which the work is performed.
 For remote or work-from-home employees, that means that they are required to pay state tax in the state where they reside.
 Remember, if you’re partnering with independent contractors, you don’t withhold any taxes as they are responsible for paying those.

 State Income Tax (SIT)

-In order for the employer to be able to withhold taxes in an employee’s home state, they’ll need to make sure that they have followed the proper procedures to register within that state.
+For the employer to be able to withhold taxes in an employee’s home state, they’ll need to make sure that they have followed the proper procedures to register within that state.
 If you partner with a payroll provider, it may be able to help you streamline this process.

-Tip: Keep in mind that whether your employees report in person each day or are completely remote, as the employer, you will still be required to withhold and remit federal income tax, and FICA (Social Security and Medicare) on their behalf as well.
+Keep in mind that whether your employees report in person each day or are completely remote, as the employer, you will still be required to withhold and remit federal income tax and FICA (Social Security and Medicare) on their behalf as well.
 For more information on federal taxes and how to compute them, check out our 2022 Federal & State Payroll Tax Rate Guide.

 Local Income Tax (LIT)

-In addition to state income tax (SIT), some states, such as Pennsylvania, also have local taxes that residents are required to pay.
+Besides state income tax, some states, such as Pennsylvania, also have local taxes that residents are required to pay.
 If your remote employees live in local jurisdictions that require them to pay local taxes, you will be required to deduct and remit those on their behalf as well.

-In addition to federal tax liabilities such as FICA and Federal Unemployment Tax (FUTA), there are also state obligations that employers must follow for remote employees, ensuring the correct tax rates are paid.
+In addition to federal tax liabilities such as FICA and FUTA (federal unemployment tax), there are also state obligations that employers must follow for remote employees, ensuring the correct tax rates are paid.